klauer/epics-sumo-mirror/doc/index.rst

 - All module dependencies are held in a `JSON <http://www.json.org>`_ dependency database.

+- The dependency database can be managed automatically with a version control system in order to keep it in sync on a number of build hosts.

 - In order to migrate your existing support module installation a scanner program creates a dependency database from existing support directories.